jcarbonnell/nova/README.md

 - **Revocation & Key Rotation**: Remove members and rotate keys with lazy re-encryption to minimize latency/gas costs for large groups.
 - **Integrity & Trackability**: Log signed transactions (with file hashes) on-chain for non-corruption guarantees, leveraging NEAR’s ledger for verifiability.

+## Group Key Security: Addressing Common Concerns

+**The group key is not published publicly in a way that allows unrestricted access by anyone.**

+While the group key is stored on-chain in the NEAR smart contract's state (as a base64-encoded string in the groups map), retrieval is strictly gated by access controls enforced at the contract level.
+This keeps the key private and secure, even though it's on a public blockchain.

+NEAR contract state isn't "broadcast" or queryable like public variables.
+Instead, access requires explicit view calls to methods like get_group_key(group_id, user_id), which include built-in authorization checks.
+You must provide a valid private_key and account_id (matching a group member) to make the view call—the contract verifies is_authorized by scanning the group_members vector for the user_id.
+If not a member, it panics with "Unauthorized," preventing key return.
+Signed calls (via SDKs/MCP) use the caller's authenticated predecessor_account_id for enforcement.

+In short: keys are fetchable only by verified members, with revocation (remove + rotate) ensuring non-members can't access future data.
+No key leaks via raw state dumps (RPCs respect logic); future extensions (e.g., TEE-gated or asymmetric wrapping) will add layers without redesign.

 ## NOVA x NEAR

 NOVA complements NEAR’s AI-focused tools: